sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 }
 ```

-*To check that this configuration is in effect, click on the Custom Install button during the installation and look for the specified artifacts.*
+*To check that this configuration is in effect, click on the "Custom Install" button during the installation and look for the specified artifacts.*

 5. **Changing the installation window title and text**